thecreativeone91/SSL-Cert-Bash-scripts/README.md

 ### Media Automation Scripts

+These scripts requires [ccmpbll/docker-diag-tools](https://github.com/ccmpbll/docker-diag-tools).
+It can also easily be changed to work with another docker container with OpenSSL3 or locally installed OpenSSL3

 [plex.sh](plex.sh)
 Updates SSL certificates for Plex Media Server.
 PFX files may not work properly with Plex without the additional commands.